4d/docs/website/translated_docs/de/ORDA/dsMapping.md

 $e:=ds.Employee.all() //assigns the resulting entity selection reference to the $e variable
 ```

-Entity selections can be:
+Entity selections can be "sorted" or "unsorted" ([see below](#ordered-or-unordered-entity-selection)).

-- "shareable" or "non-shareable",
+> Entity selections can also be "shareable" or "non-shareable", depending on [how they have been created](entities.md#shareable-or-alterable-entity-selections).
-- "sorted" or "unsorted".

-These points are discussed below.

 The entity selection object itself cannot be copied as an object: